 - Child safety, nutrition and health: These courses teach students about common illnesses affecting children, nutrition guidelines for healthy children as well as children with allergies or chronic diseases and common safety issues involving children.
 Courses also cover how to teach children and their parents or caregivers about healthy eating habits.

-Different programs will offer different course content, but the following are a few subjects likely to appear in an early childhood development curriculum:
+Different career training programs will offer different course content, but the following are a few subjects likely to appear in an early childhood development curriculum: